fluree/docs.flur.ee/src/content/0.9.1/docs/examples/ruleGovernance.md

 ```

 Note: Currently, two-tuple references to entities, i.e. `["_user/username", "a-ha"]`, are not supported in where clauses.
-In the case of our database, `["_user/username", "a-ha"]` resolves to the id `21474837487`.
-You can find out this information for your own database by querying, `{"select": ["_id"],"from": ["_user/username", "a-ha"]}`.
+In the case of our ledger, `["_user/username", "a-ha"]` resolves to the id `21474837487`.
+You can find out this information for your own ledger by querying, `{"select": ["_id"],"from": ["_user/username", "a-ha"]}`.

 The above query returns *every* change that might have been proposed for `21474837487`, including changes to other attributes, such as A-Ha's `_user/auth` or their `_user/roles`.
 It also might return other changes proposed for their `_user/username` other than `Eureka!`.

 We want to make sure that we are only looking at votes for a given entity that also pertain to the proper attribute and the relevant value.
-In order to do this, we need to query the following, where `50` is the entity id for the `_user/username` attribute (you can see this in your database with the query: `{"select": ["_id"],"from": ["_attribute/name", "_user/username"]})`.
+In order to do this, we need to query the following, where `50` is the entity id for the `_user/username` attribute (you can see this in your ledger with the query: `{"select": ["_id"],"from": ["_attribute/name", "_user/username"]})`.

 ```all
 {